theresa-de-ocampo/azure-documentation/11-sas.md

 Whenever you create a SAS, you need to sign it.
 Instead of signing it with an access key, you can use a User Delegation Key instead.
 The User Delegation Key is the crendential that Microsoft Entra ID issued for your security principal.

-In order to generate a SAS via User Delegation Key, the currently signed in user musth have a role assigned with a permission to _Generate a user delegation key._
+In order to generate a SAS via User Delegation Key, the currently signed in user must have a role assigned with a permission to _Generate a user delegation key._

 Note that even if you assigned a _Storage Blob Data Reader_ role to a user, they won't be able to see anything from the portal.
 They'll just get _"No storage account to display"_.
 This is because _Storage Blob Data Reader_ is for the data plane access, not for the control or management access.
 You also need to assign the _Reader_ role.